rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 "ssh_username": "root",
 ```

 At the end of the process, the VM must be stopped.
-It's a little bit more complicated with a non root user, but it's is well documented:
+It is a little bit more complicated with a non-root user, but it is well documented:

 ```
 "shutdown_command": "/sbin/halt -h -p",
 ```

 Next, we deal with the vSphere configuration.
-The only notable things here are the use of the variables defined at the beginning of the document in our home directory, as well as the `insecure_connection` option, because our vSphere uses a self-signed certificate (See note in Assumptions at the top of this document):
+The only notable things here are the use of the variables defined at the beginning of the document in our home directory, as well as the `insecure_connection` option, because our vSphere uses a self-signed certificate (see note in Assumptions at the top of this document):

 ```
 "insecure_connection": "true",